Zenica: Sports

 Zenica has a variety of sports facilities and clubs, and its athletic teams have performed and won trophies nationally and overseas.

 The NK Čelik Zenica football club is a two-time winner of the former Central European Cup and has thrice been state champion.
 The town's rugby team has also won several national championships.
-Notable local athletes include tennis player Mervana Jugić, high jumper Elvir Krehmić, and karateka Arnel Kalušić.
+Notable local athletes include tennis player Mervana Jugić, high jumper Elvir Krehmić, karateka Arnel Kalušić, and basketball player Tarik Biberović.

 Scouting

 Scouts (Izviđači) are a children's and youth movement run by adult members of the organization.

 Scouts mainly learn to form relationships with each other as well as various other useful skills, both related to living in nature and in an urban environment.
 In 2017, the Zenica scouting organization marked its 65th anniversary.
 Since its founding, about 100,000 young people have passed through its ranks.